Botfuel/botfuel-dialog/GETTING_STARTED.md

 By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and ask for your name.
-You will also learn how to add new functionality that will allow the bot to ask for your age.
+You will also learn how to add new functionality that will allow the bot to understand a travel intent.

 # Get API credentials

 You can use the SDK without any API credentials, but in this tutorial we want to take advantage of the entity extraction service.
-To get API crendentials you need to create a Botfuel developer account and create an app.
+To get API credentials you need to create a Botfuel developer account and create an app.
 The Labs plan is free up to 5000 API calls per month!

 ## Create a Botfuel developer account